 The world is changing.
 New technology changes how we interact and behave.
-It changes the way we access information and allows globalization to close the gap between people and countries.
+It changes the way we access information and drives globalization that closes the gap between people and countries.
 It changes everything.
-New digital innovations are introduced to the audience at an ever faster pace.
-Smartphones, tablets, and computers, now not only allow us to search for information and communicate via internet and social media, they also allow us to communicate and interact with products, homes and vehicles.
+New digital innovations are introduced to the audience at an ever-faster pace.
+Smartphones, tablets, and computers, now not only allow us to search for information and communicate via the internet and social media.
+They also let us communicate and interact with products, homes, and vehicles.

 There is no greater proof of these effects than the new generation.
 Looking at kids using a smartphone, learning to swipe the screen and start a movie before they can walk or talk, it becomes obvious how the new technology changes our behavior.
 Digital solutions are an integrated part of their lives and affect the way they learn and address challenges.
 They are digital natives - the children of the digital revolution.

 In the industry, you often talk about digitalization as the fourth industrial revolution, Industry 4.0.
-The first industrial revolution being the original mechanization of the industry, using steam and water power.
-The second, electrification and mass production, and the third automation.
+The first industrial revolution was the original mechanization of the industry, using steam and water power.
+The second, electrification and mass production.
+And the third, automation.
 Industry 4.0 is a natural extension to the previous industrial revolutions, adding virtualization and digitalization to the entire product lifecycle.
-Methods for virtual engineering and manufacturing, Internet of Things, cloud computing, and management of requirements, documents and data, even virtual reality and 3D printing, all play important roles in the vision.
+Methods for virtual engineering and manufacturing, Internet-of-Things, cloud computing, and management of requirements, documents and data, even virtual reality and 3D printing, all play important roles in the vision.